-- After the capture step is complete, spin the PCR tubes briefly and place tubes on a magnetic stand to pellet beads to the side of the tube.
-If further analysis of the unbound fraction will be performed, such as a comparison of the level of enrichment of methylated DNA, place supernatant in a microcentrifuge tube and set aside at 4°C for DNA clean up in Step 5 of the protocol.
-Otherwise, remove and discard the supernatant.
-To use the magnet provided in the kit, please see Appendix C. - 2.
-Wash beads four times with 200 μl Binding Buffer.
-Pipette 2-3 times gently to resuspend.
-Use the same stringency Binding Buffer for the wash steps as was used for the binding reactions. - a.
+- After the capture step is complete, spin the PCR tubes briefly and place tubes on a magnetic stand to pellet beads on the tube side.
+Carefully remove and SAVE the supernatant (unbound fraction) in a DNase-free 1.5 ml microcentrifuge tube.
+Set the unbound fraction aside at 4°C for DNA clean up in Step 5.
+To use the magnet provided in the kit, please see Appendix C. - Wash beads four times with 200 μl Binding Buffer AM8 (use Binding Buffer AM8 for wash steps regardless of binding buffer used to capture unmethylated CpGs).
+Pipette 4-5 times gently to resuspend. - a.
 Place tubes on magnetic stand and allow beads to pellet on the side of the tube. - b.
 Carefully remove the supernatant and any residual bubbles. - c.
-Add 200 μl Binding Buffer and resuspend the pellet completely by pipetting several times.
+Add 200 μl Binding Buffer AM8 and resuspend the pellet completely by pipetting several times.
 Ensure that the beads do not stick to the pipette tips.
-Depending on the strength of the magnet being used, it may be necessary to remove the tubes from the magnet and place in a separate rack to fully resuspend the beads. - d.
-Repeat steps a-c. - In a microcentrifuge tube, prepare Complete Elution Buffer by adding 2 μl of Proteinase K to 98 μl of Elution Buffer AM1 for each reaction. - 4.
+In most cases, the beads can be completely resuspended while the tubes are in the magnetic stand.
+However, depending on the strength of the magnet being used, it may be necessary to move the tubes to a separate rack before resuspending. - d.
+Repeat steps a-c. - 3.
 After the final wash, place tubes on magnetic stand and allow beads to settle to the side.
 Remove and discard supernatant without disturbing the beads.

-Step 4: Recovery of methylated DNA fragments
+Step 4: Recovery of unmethylated DNA fragments

-- 1. Resuspend washed beads with 100 μl Complete Elution Buffer by pipetting 2-3 times. - 2.
-Incubate samples at 50°C for 30 minutes.
-Every 10 minutes, invert the tubes to ensure the beads are resuspended. - 3.
-During this incubation warm the Proteinase K Stop Solution at 37°C for 10 minutes. - 4.
-Quick spin the tubes.
-Place tubes in magnetic stand and allow beads to pellet onto tube sides. - 5.
-Carefully transfer the supernatant to a new microcentrifuge tube. - 6.
-Add 2 μl of Proteinase K Stop Solution to each supernatant.
-Pipet 2-3 times to mix. - 7.
+- 1. Resuspend washed beads with 100 μl Elution Buffer AM3 by pipetting 5-6 times. - 2.
+Place tubes in magnetic stand and allow beads to pellet onto tube sides. - 3.
+Carefully transfer the supernatant to a fresh DNase-free 1.5 ml microcentrifuge tube. - 4.
 Proceed to Step 5, DNA clean up, or else DNA can be stored at -20°C. If the DNA is stored at -20°C, it recommended to be reheated at 37°C for 10 minutes prior to use.